 - Cash transfers have long-term impacts.
 Recipients often save or invest a large proportions of the transfers they receive, generating increases in future income.
 (1,2,3,4,5,6) One study found that men's annual income five years after receiving transfers had increased by 64%–96% of the grant amount.
 (24) Another found that four years after youths received one-time grants, they earned 41% more on average than those who had not received grants.
 (30)

 - The poor do not abuse cash as predicted by derogatory stereotypes.
 Across a range of studies, spending on alcohol and tobacco either decreases, stays constant, or at most increases in proportion with other spending (typically 2–3%).
 There is no evidence that cash transfers are spent disproportionately at the bar.
 (3,4,7,12,13,14,15,28) Similarly, most studies find no effect on the number of hours worked.
 Some studies show increases in working hours as household members migrate to obtain better jobs.
 (7,8,9,10,11)

-A comprehensive review of the evidence on cash transfers was recently released by the UK's Department for International Development.
+A paper on cash transfers by the UK's Department for International Development provides a comprehensive review of the evidence.
 "Just Give Money to the Poor" (Hanlon, Barrientos, and Hulme) provides a survey in book format, and "Portfolios of the Poor" (Collins, Morduch, Rutherford, and Ruthven) is excellent background reading on the financial lives of poor households.

 - Sadoulet, Elisabeth, Alain de Janvry, and Benjamin Davis, “Cash Transfer Programs with Income Multipliers: PROCAMPO in Mexico,” World Development, June 2001, 29(6), 1043–1056